icdevs/axon/README.md

 ### `burn(axonId: Nat, p: Principal, a: Nat): async Result<AxonCommandExecution>`

 Burns a specified amount of tokens owned by a recipient.
+Burns must be allowed.
+A message will be sent to the proxy to burn the tokens.
+Balance will be updated by the proxy wallet if the burn is allowed.

 #### Parameters